World Press Freedom Index: Political context

 This category aims to evaluate the autonomy of media and the degree of support to the media to keep government and officials accountable.

 Legal framework

 The questionnaire takes account of the legal framework for the media (including penalties for press offences, the existence of a state monopoly for certain kinds of media and how the media are regulated) and the level of independence of the public media.
 It also includes violations of the free flow of information on the Internet.

 Economic context

 This category aims to evaluate economic constraints put on the press by carrying out its mission.
+This includes loss of public financing, concentration of media ownership, and pressure from advertisers, donors or owners.

 Sociocultural context

 This category aims to evaluate the social and cultural constraints put on journalists to self-censor against covering specific issues because it would be in opposition to the predominant culture of a country.

 Safety

+RSF uses its global monitoring of the safety of journalists to score this category.
 This category aims to evaluate journalists' safety in disseminating news without the risk of bodily harm, psychological or emotional distress or professional harm.

 Violence against journalists, netizens, and media assistants, including abuses attributable to the state, armed militias, clandestine organizations or pressure groups, are monitored by RSF staff during the year and are also part of the final score.
 A higher score on the report corresponds to greater freedom of the press as reported by the organization.

-The questionnaire is sent to Reporters Without Borders's partner organizations: 18 freedom of expression non-governmental organizations located in five continents, its 150 correspondents around the world and journalists, researchers, jurists and human rights activists.